List of mayors of Baton Rouge, Louisiana: Background

 In 1914 the city began using a city commission government under then-mayor Alex Grouchy, Jr. (it had already been in the works before the sudden death of Mayor Jules Roux the year before).
-In 1949 the governments of the city and the Parish of East Baton Rouge were largely consolidated under then-mayor S. Powers Higginbotham, and in 1982 they were fully merged into a single governing body (similar to a consolidated city-county, although the municipalities of Baker, Central, and Zachary remain self-governing).
+In 1949 the governments of the city and the Parish of East Baton Rouge were largely consolidated under then-mayor S. Powers Higginbotham, and in 1982 they were fully merged into a single governing body (similar to a consolidated city-county, although the municipalities of Baker, Central, St. George, and Zachary remain self-governing).
 At that time, the title of "mayor" changed to "mayor-president," being that they were now both mayor of Baton Rouge and president of East Baton Rouge Parish.
-Indeed, three recent mayor-presidents resided in Baker or Zachary at the time of their elections, giving them the distinction of serving as mayor of Baton Rouge without actually living there.
-No candidate from the City of Central has been elected mayor-president yet, although Mack A. "Bodi" White, Jr. came very close to doing so in 2016 by receiving 48.2% of the vote.
+Indeed, four recent mayor-presidents resided in Baker, Central, or Zachary at the time of their elections, giving them the distinction of serving as mayor of Baton Rouge without actually living there; no candidate from the newly-incorporated City of St. George has been elected mayor-president yet, however.

-No families have dominated the office over the years, although Baton Rouge's longest-serving mayor—Wade Bynum (24 years over two different periods of time)—did replace his brother Turner Bynum after he died in office, and Mary Webb was later appointed by the city council to complete the term of her late husband, Jesse Webb, Jr. Although most of Baton Rouge's mayors have been white male Democrats, the last four mayor-presidents have included multiple Republicans and African Americans, as well as a woman.
-The current mayor-president is Sid Edwards.
+Elam held office for the most terms, ten one-year terms (including four consecutive at one point, between 1865 and 1869).
+While no families have dominated the office over the years, Baton Rouge's longest-serving mayor—Wade Bynum (24 years over two different periods of time)—did replace his brother Turner Bynum after he died in office, and Mary Webb was later appointed by the city council to complete the term of her late husband, Jesse Webb, Jr. Despite these rare family connections, Baton Rouge's mayors have still tended to share commonalities in the sense that most were white male Democrats.
+However, the last five mayor-presidents have included multiple Republicans and African Americans, as well as a woman.
+In fact, the current mayor-president, Edwards, is a Republican.

-List of magistrates, mayors, and mayor-presidents
+List of magistrates, mayors, commanders, and mayor-presidents

-Below is a list of Baton Rouge's chief executives—magistrates from 1818 to 1846, mayors from 1846 to 1949, and mayor-presidents from 1949 to present.
-The town magistrate was an appointive office, determined from within the elected five-member board of selectmen.
+Below is a list of Baton Rouge's chief executives—magistrates from 1818 to 1846, mayors from 1846 to 1863 and again from 1865 to 1949, (Union Army district and sub-district) commanders from 1863 to 1865, and mayor-presidents from 1949 to present.
+The town magistrate was an appointive office, determined from among the elected five-member board of selectmen.
 All city mayors and city-parish mayor-presidents were otherwise popularly elected, unless specified below.